prasadrrenukdas/ai-hackathon/README.md

 - conda install matplotlib
 - conda install keras
 - conda create -n sklearn-env -c conda-forge scikit-learn
-- run notebook -> jupyter notebook
+- jupyter notebook

-- run the ipynb files by selecting them and clicking on run
+# run the ipynb files by selecting them and clicking on run

 ## Dataset
 In this, I have used the Air Quality dataset.
 This is a dataset that reports on the weather and the level of pollution each hour for five years at the US embassy in Beijing, China.
 The data includes the date-time, the pollution called PM2.5 concentration, and the weather information including dew point, temperature, pressure, wind direction, wind speed and the cumulative number of hours of snow and rain.